readthedocs/blog/lessons-from-hiring-manager-interviews.rst

 ------------------------------------------------------------

-While we didn't initially think about Read the Docs ads for recruiting, based on some :doc:`unexpected past successes <hiring-developers-with-readthedocs>`, we decided to position promoted jobs as one of our main verticals within our advertising.
+While we didn't initially think about Read the Docs ads for recruiting, based on some :doc:`unexpected past successes </hiring-developers-with-readthedocs>`, we decided to position promoted jobs as one of our main verticals within our advertising.
 Rather than dash forward and create a product, however, we started by just talking to hiring managers to understand the hiring process better so we can best meet their needs with something we create.